Maya Devi Temple

 The Indian emperor Ashoka visited Lumbini in 249 BC, leaving behind an inscribed sandstone pillar to commemorate the occasion.
 After...

-This temple sits on the site of the birth of the Buddha, according to Buddhist scholars.
+This temple sits on the site of the the Buddha's birth, according to Buddhist scholars.
 You will need to buy your entrance ticket 50m north of the gate to the Sacred Garden.
-At the gate you need to remove your shoes.
-(A spare pair of socks may be a useful item as there is a fair bit of walking round the garden to see everything and the paving is incomplete.)
+At the gate you must remove your shoes.
+(A spare pair of socks may be a useful item as there is a fair bit of walking round the garden to see everything.)

 Excavations carried out in 1992 revealed a succession of ruins dating back at least 2200 years, including a commemorative stone on a brick plinth, matching the description of a stone laid down by Emperor Ashoka in the 3rd century BC.
 There are plans to raise a grand monument on the site, but for now a sturdy brick pavilion protects the temple ruins.